Keith J. Stine, Chair

 Professor Braddock-Wilking received her B.A. degree from the University of Missouri-St. Louis and her Ph.D. from Washington University.
-She joined the UM-St. Louis faculty in 1993 following postdoctoral fellowships at Harvard University and Mallinckrodt Medical, Inc.
+She joined the UMSL faculty in 1993 following postdoctoral fellowships at Harvard University and Mallinckrodt Medical, Inc. She retired in 2021 and assumed Emeritus status.

 Dr. Braddock-Wilking’s research focuses on the synthesis, characterization, and reactivity of compounds containing heavier Group 14 elements (E = Si, Ge).
 A major area of interest involves the chemistry of heterocyclopentadienes containing Group 14 elements, also known as metalloles (Figure 1), and related metallafluorenes and germafluoresceins (Figure 1).
 These heavy Group 14 molecules are known to exhibit unusual optoelectronic properties and high electron affinity and mobility and thus have potential application as components for electronic devices such as OLEDs and as chemical and biological sensors.
 Many of these molecules are weakly emissive in solution but show enhanced emission in the solid state due to the phenomenon of aggregation induced emission rendering them suitable for solid-state applications.

 Fig. 1.
 General metallole and metallafluorene structures (M = Si, Ge)